errygg/vault-integration-examples/consul-template/README.md

 # Consul Template Example for Vault/Chef Integration
 This project provides an example on how to integrate Vault with Chef using a Consul Template file.

-In order to run this locally, we are using kitchen-terraform to instantiate Docker containers.
-Firstly, we'll instantiate a container that will include a running Vault and Consul instance in dev mode.
+## System Requirements
+This project utilizes a local instance of Docker therefore you must have Docker installed locally.

+## Running Tests
+In order to execute the test, you simply need to run `bundle exec kitchen test`.

+### Under the hood
+Here is what is going on when running the tests:

+1. 3 containers are instantiated: consul, vault, client
+2. Chef is installed and chef-solo is configured on the client
+3. The client container runs berkshelf to vendor the cookbooks necessary to install consul-template
-Then we'll instantiate a client that will be used to run the Chef code to install and configure consul-template, authenticate against the Vault/Consul instance and render a file local on the client.
-Then we'll change the password in Vault and ensure that the client picks up this new change without doing anything!
+4. The client is then authenticated to vault and consul-template renders a file locally with credentials

+TBD: Then we'll change the password in Vault and ensure that the client picks up this new change without doing anything!
-NOTE: The current terraform-docker provider does not kill running instances.
-You will need to stop and prune your containers manually.
-You can run the following command to stop and delete all running containers:
-`docker ps -q |xargs docker rm && docker container prune -f`

-Also, to clean up your images run: `docker rmi $(docker images --filter "dangling=true" -q --no-trunc)`